ialbert/biostar-central/docs/recipes/projects.md

 Thus each project has three distinct sections:

-1. The data.
-2. The recipes.
-3. The results.

-The location of the media directory can be found in `biostar/settings.py` under the variable `MEDIA_ROOT`
+1. Data (the input files)
+2. Recipes (the code that processes the data)
+3. Results (the directory that contains the resulting files of applying the recipe to data)

 ## Privacy

-Projects can be `Private`, `Public`, or `Sharable`.
+Within the management interface, all content is grouped into projects that may have public or private visibility.
+Content stored in public projects is readable without restrictions.
+Private projects will restrict access to members only.

-- `Public` - viewable to everyone
+1. Public - viewable to everyone
-- `Private` - viewable by collaborators
+2. Private - viewable by collaborators
-- `Sharable` - actively shared amongst a set of users
+3. Sharable - actively shared amongst a set of users

 ## Directory Structure